Jet2.com

 How We Handle Jet2.com Differently

 We submit directly to Jet2's claims department in Leeds, citing the specific UK261 regulation that applies.
 Jet2's cooperative approach means most valid claims are paid within 4–6 weeks.
-For rejected claims, we escalate to the UK CAA's ADR scheme — Jet2 is required to participate and their compliance rate exceeds 75%.
+For rejected claims, we escalate to the UK CAA's ADR scheme — Jet2 is required to participate and their ADR process is available for escalation.

 02Common Jet2.com Disruptions